HAS-Tools-Fall2020/homework-hsiehdf/Submissions/Hsieh_HW6.md

 ## Summary of How I Made My Forecasts

-I did **not** use my model I built to make my prediction, as it gave me a prediction of 160 cfs... something tells me that that isn't right.
+I did **not** use my model I built to make my prediction, as it gave me a prediction of 160 cfs... something tells me that that isn't right (though can't hurt to dream!).

 Instead, I stuck with what I did last week- I calculated the historical mean flow in September (172.68 cfs) and the historical mean flow in October (146.16 cfs) and compared the two.
 I see that flow decreases in October so I used that to make predictions lower than September.
 I also looked at the mean flows for the past two weeks and used those means as a starting point for my predictions and made my second week predictions slightly lower than my first.